Nith567/WPPlugin/README.md

-# WPX402: Fair AI Agent for WordPress Creators
+# WPAgent: Fair AI Agent for WordPress Creators

 **Turn your blog into an income stream by preventing illegal scraping and enabling AI-safe monetization.**